DominicBreuker/macdump/README.md

 ### Offline

-You can extract the shadow hash data, store it to a text file and use that as input for macdump.
+You can extract the shadow hash data on the target Mac, store it to a text file and use that as input for macdump.
 To get the data for user `username`, run: